eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 * The EUDI Wallet Provider makes the EUDI Wallet Instance identifiable, by assigning an identifier to the Wallet Instance.
-This identifier is internal; its purpose is to allow the EUDI Wallet Provider to identify the EUDI Wallet Instance, for example when an update to the EUDI Wallet Attestation (see below) is needed, or when the User requests that the EUDI Wallet Instance must be revoked.
+This identifier is internal; its purpose is to allow the EUDI Wallet Provider to identify the EUDI Wallet Instance, for example when the User requests that the EUDI Wallet Instance SHALL be revoked.
 * The EUDI Wallet Provider sets up a secure (authenticated) communication channel between the EUDI Wallet Instance and the EUDI Wallet Provider backend, for future use.
 * The EUDI Wallet Provider requests data about the User’s device from the EUDI Wallet Instance.
-This data may include the communication technologies supported by the device and the characteristics of the secure area used by the device to securely store cryptographic keys and data associated with the EUDI Wallet Instance and the attestations.
+This data may include the communication technologies supported by the device and the characteristics of the WSCD used by the device to securely store cryptographic keys and data associated with the EUDI Wallet Instance and the attestations.
 * The EUDI Wallet Provider issues a EUDI Wallet Instance Attestation to the EUDI Wallet Instance.
-This attestation contains data about the EUDI Wallet Provider, the EUDI Wallet Solution, the EUDI Wallet Instance, the device and the secure area.
-The EUDI Wallet Instance attestation has the same technical format and content as other attestations, as defined in section 5.3.2..
+This attestation contains data about the EUDI Wallet Provider, the EUDI Wallet Solution, the EUDI Wallet Instance, the device and the WSCD.
+The EUDI Wallet Instance attestation has the same technical format and content as other attestations.
 This implies that the attestation will contain a Wallet Instance public key.
-The EUDI Wallet Instance key pair is generated by the EUDI Wallet Instance during activation, using the secure area present in, or connected to, the User’s device.
-The EUDI Wallet Instance attestation also contains information that allows an Issuer or RP to verify that the EUDI Wallet Provider did not revoke the EUDI Wallet Instance attestation, and hence the EUDI Wallet Instance itself.
+The EUDI Wallet Instance key pair is generated by the EUDI Wallet Instance during activation, using the WSCD present in, or connected to, the User’s device.
+The EUDI Wallet Instance attestation also contains information that allows a Provider or Relying Party to verify that the EUDI Wallet Provider did not revoke the EUDI Wallet Instance attestation, and hence the EUDI Wallet Instance itself.
 * The EUDI Wallet Provider locally associates the EUDI Wallet Instance with a particular User, including on-device or backend-based User authentication methods that will be used by the EUDI Wallet Instance to authenticate the User towards the EUDI Wallet Provider only.
-The User details shall not be included in the EUDI Wallet Instance attestation.
+The User details SHALL NOT be included in the EUDI Wallet Instance attestation.
 * The EUDI Wallet Provider sets up a User account.
 This User account is needed if the User wants to interact with the EUDI Wallet Provider without using their EUDI Wallet Instance.
 An example of this is a request to revoke a EUDI Wallet Instance in case the User’s device is lost or stolen.
-EUDI Wallet Providers may also offer other instance-related services through this User account.
+EUDI Wallet Providers MAY also offer other instance-related services through this User account.
 Please note the
   following:
   * In general, the EUDI Wallet Provider does not need to know the true identity of the User.
-An alias, for example an e-mail address, should be sufficient.
-However, the EUDI Wallet Provider may request the true identity of the User to be able to offer additional services.
+An alias, for example an e-mail address, is sufficient.
+However, the EUDI Wallet Provider MAY request the true identity of the User to be able to offer additional services.
 It is up to the EUDI Wallet Provider to determine the conditions for creating an online account, and to the User to accept or refuse these conditions.
-  * The information in the User account shall be stored and used only in the EUDI Wallet Provider back office.
-The EUDI Wallet Provider shall not put this information in the EUDI Wallet Instance attestation.
+  * The information in the User account, especially the identifier(s) for the User, the User’s device, and the EUDI Wallet Instance (if any), SHALL be stored and used only in the EUDI Wallet Provider back office.
+The EUDI Wallet Provider SHALL NOT put this information in the EUDI Wallet Instance attestation.

 For successful EUDI Wallet Instance activation, the following trust relations need to exist: